AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 Aviatrix provides a Transit VPC solution that is centrally managed and simple to deploy, as documented in `this link. <http://docs.aviatrix.com/Solutions/aviatrix_aws_transitvpc.html>`_.
 The solution requires no CCIE and crypto skills for maintenance and troubleshooting the network connectivity.

 One friction in this Transit VPC solution is that each time when a spoke VPC is stood up, the IPSEC tunnel between the transit VPC and on-prem needs to be modified to include the new spoke VPC CIDR.
-This modification of IPSEC tunnel invovles on-prem network team and can take up a few weeks of time.
+This modification of IPSEC tunnel involves on-prem network team and can take up a few weeks of time.

 This document guides you to build a large and scalable Transit VPC network over Internet that